USS Balao: Sixth patrol, July – August 1944

-Balao began her sixth war patrol on 5 July when she departed Majuro for the Palau area.
+Balao began her sixth war patrol on 5 July, when she departed Majuro for the Palau area.
 The submarine made a few contacts, but none worthy of pursuit.
 On 26 July, Balao joined in the bombardment of Angaur Island in the Palaus by firing on a lighthouse and loading docks, scoring several direct hits.
 The same day, she witnessed a fighter plane from the carrier Bunker Hill splash into the water dead ahead and quickly managed to rescue the pilot.
-After transferring him to Dortch, Balao returned to lifeguard duties off Peleliu Island where she picked up two more downed aviators on 27 July.
+After transferring him to Dortch, Balao returned to lifeguard duties off Peleliu Island, where she picked up two more downed aviators on 27 July.

 On 29 July, Balao joined Drum in a coordinated attack on two sampans, engaging them with gunfire until the Japanese abandoned ship and the sampans were destroyed.
-She then resumed patrol duty and continued the task until 12 August, when she rendezvoused with Conyngham and headed for Tanapag Harbor, Saipan.
-Balao was then ordered back to the United States where she entered the Mare Island Navy Yard on 20 August for a complete overhaul.
+She then resumed patrol duty and continued the task until 12 August, when she met with Conyngham and headed for Tanapag Harbor, Saipan.
+Balao was then ordered back to the United States, where she entered the Mare Island Navy Yard on 20 August for a complete overhaul.
 Upon the completion of that work, she returned to Pearl Harbor on 15 November and prepared to return to the war in the Pacific.

 Seventh patrol, December 1944 – January 1945

-Balao left Pearl Harbor on 4 December and rendezvoused with Spot and Icefish en route Tanapag Harbor.
+Balao left Pearl Harbor on 4 December and met with Spot and Icefish en route Tanapag Harbor.
 The trio of submarines reached port on 15 December and moored in a nest alongside Fulton.
 After topping off fuel, water, and provisions on 17 December, they got underway to patrol the Yellow Sea in a coordinated attack group.
 Until 2 January 1945, their only contacts were fishing craft and floating mines.
 On that day, however, Balao sighted the masts of a sailing vessel.
-She closed the three masted schooner and surfaced to attack.
+She closed the three-masted schooner and surfaced to attack.
 Her first two torpedoes missed the target, but the third hit squarely amidships and sank the vessel.
-That day proved to be lucky for Balao because, later that night, she picked up a larger ship on radar and successfully moved into position.
-Early on 8 January, she fired six torpedoes, three of which scored; but the stubborn "tanker" remained afloat despite being dead in the water.
+That day proved to be lucky for Balao, because later that night, she picked up a larger ship on radar and successfully moved into position.
+Early on 8 January, she fired six torpedoes, three of which scored, but the stubborn "tanker" remained afloat despite being dead in the water.
 Balao fired seven more torpedoes for three more direct hits, but the target still refused to sink.
-The submarine closed in on the badly damaged tanker and fired another trio of fish, one of which struck the final blow.
+The submarine closed in on the badly damaged tanker and fired another trio of torpedoes, one of which struck the final blow.
 However, Japanese records examined after the war indicate that Balao's victim on this occasion was not a tanker, but the 5,244-ton freighter Daigo Maru.
-After that, Balao patrolled independently until 19 January when she pulled into Apra Harbor, Guam, for refit alongside Apollo.
+After that, Balao patrolled independently until 19 January, when she pulled into Apra Harbor, Guam, for refit alongside Apollo.